scionproto/scion/doc/dev/design/private-ISDs.rst

      solved by the new service address API.
      See `#4388 <https://github.com/scionproto/scion/issues/4388>`_.

-4. Endhost libraries
+3. Endhost libraries

-   - Libraries and daemons need to be adapted to use the new PS API for requesting segments.
+   - Libraries and daemons need to be adapted to use the new endhost API for requesting segments.
    - Libraries need to ensure that they properly handle multiple local (P-)ISDs.